Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-\subsection{Trivial Bosonic State with $G$ symmetry}
+\subsection{Trivial Bosonic State with $G$ Symmetry}

-Consider the case where the starting topological phase $\mathcal{C}_{\bf 0}$ is trivial in the sense that it only contains topologically trivial bosonic excitations, i.e. $\mathcal{C}_{\bf 0} = \{ 0 \}$, but possesses a symmetry group $G$.
-This would describe a bosonic symmetry-protected topological (SPT) phase with symmetry group $G$.
-In this case the construction of the extended category $\ext{C}{G}$ is straightforward.
+In this section, we consider the case where the starting topological phase $\mathcal{C}_{\bf 0}$ is trivial in the sense that it only contains topologically trivial bosonic excitations, i.e. $\mathcal{C}_{\bf 0} = \{ 0 \}$, but possesses a symmetry group $G$.
+This describes a bosonic symmetry-protected topological (SPT) phase with symmetry group $G$.
+In this case, the construction of the extended category $\ext{C}{G}$ is straightforward.
 Each $\mathcal{C}_\mathbf{g}$ contains a single defect type, which will be denoted by $\mathbf{g}$.
-Fusion of defects is given by group multiplication, i.e. $\mathbf{g}\times\mathbf{h}=\mathbf{gh}$.
+Fusion of defects is given by group multiplication, that is

 Since the fusion category $\graded{C}{G}$ will appear elsewhere, we will refer to it as $\mathrm{Vec}_G$.
 Mathematically, this is the category of $G$-graded vector spaces.
 It is a well-known result that the equivalence classes of $F$-symbols under vertex basis gauge transformations are determined by the $3$rd group cohomology $H^{3}(G,\text{U}(1))$~\cite{dijkgraaf1990,Kitaev06a}.
 Given a $3$-cocycle $\alpha\in Z^3(G, \text{U}(1))$, we define the $F$-symbols as